Resources designed to increase international business activity and global awareness within the realm of community colleges.

 Mapping Internationalization on U.S. Campuses examines internationalization efforts at U.S. colleges and universities.
 As a collaboration between the Ford Foundation and the American Council on Education, it looks at undergraduate attitudes, the practices and policies in place to help internationalize, and the effect on graduating students.
 The report is available for download in PDF.

-The 2016 Nationwide Benchmarking Report on International Business Education at Community Colleges uses an IBEX (International Business Education Index) score to provide benchmarks for community colleges.
+The 2019 Nationwide Benchmarking Report on International Business Education at Community Colleges uses an IBEX (International Business Education Index) score to provide benchmarks for community colleges.
 The IBEX score consists of five “pillars” that are important to strategically implement international business education programs and activities at community colleges.
 Comparisons to previous years are also available.
-For the first time, the benchmarking report also provides a look at international entrepreneurship education at community colleges across the nation.
+The benchmarking report also provides a look at international entrepreneurship education at community colleges across the nation.
 The study was conducted in cooperation with our partner organizations, Community Colleges for International Development (CCID) and the National Association for Community College Entrepreneurship (NACCE).

-Cultural Experiences Abroad's (CEA) study abroad programs allow students to study business and economics internationally in Italy, France, the Czech Republic, China, and elsewhere.
+Cultural Experiences Abroad's (CEA) study abroad programs allow students to study business and economics in multiple international settings like Italy, France, Czechia, and China.
 The site offers information on curriculum programs, internships, and business courses.

 This white paper issue examines the major barriers to study abroad for community college students and the changes necessary to increase access and participation in study abroad programs by community college students.
 Opens in PDF.

 Foreign language educators face the challenge of how to facilitate connections of foreign language education to international business.
 Patricia Ryan Paulsell and Cate Brubaker provide a guide to these educators showing best practices from five leading universities on international business education.
-The guide also provides the 'stakeholders' strategy to cater needs of the students and parents, the institutional decision makers, and the business community.
+The guide also provides the 'stakeholder' strategy to cater to the needs of the students and parents, the institutional decision-makers, and the business community.
 Opens in PDF.

 Financial Aid for Study Abroad: An Undergraduate Student's Resource by NAFSA is a detailed explanation of the funding options that are made available to American undergraduate students interested in studying abroad, including federal loans, grants, scholarships, and employment options.
 Links to various resources for studying abroad are also provided.